Every Man Has a Woman Who Loves Him: Yoko Ono original version

 Music lecturers Ben Urish and Ken Bielen described Ono's original version on Double Fantasy as having a "reggae feel."
 They regard the theme of the song to be the "preordained nature of soul mates" although the lyrics acknowledge that one might not find their soul mate in this lifetime.
-They point to the line "Why do I run, when I know you're the one" as recognizing that people may be hesitant to accept the inevitability their soul mate.
+They point to the line "Why do I run, when I know you're the one" as recognizing that people may be hesitant to accept the inevitability of their soul mate.
 Beatle biographer John Blaney feels that the theme restates much of what Ono had already sung on the album in "Beautiful Boys."
 According to Ono, the song is "about love."

 Ultimate Classic Rock critic Michael Gallucci rated this version to be Ono's 5th best song, preferring it to the version with only Lennon's vocals.

 John Lennon version

 A new version of the song was created for the compilation album Every Man Has a Woman.
-It stripped away Ono's lead vocal, while bringing Lennon's backing vocal up in the mix thus making it effectively a John Lennon song.
+It stripped away Ono's lead vocal, while bringing Lennon's backing vocal up in the mix, thus making it effectively a John Lennon song.
 Ono can still be heard singing effectively backup in parts of the refrain.
 Besides eliminating Ono's lead vocal, this version also eliminates a short instrumental part.

 Urish and Bielen speculate that Lennon created this mix before he died in anticipation of putting together an album of other artists performing Ono's songs as a birthday present to her.
+The song had been recorded on an alternate copy on September 22, 1980 during the mixing of Double Fantasy.
+Although the recording was available, it was not included on the original release of Milk and Honey in 1984.

 It was released as a single with B-side featuring "It's Alright" by Ono and Sean Lennon.
-The last "new" John Lennon song to be released as a single, it failed to chart in the United Kingdom but charted at #52 on the Mainstream Rock chart in the United States.
+In fact, this was the last unreleased or "new" John Lennon song to be released as a single; it failed to chart in the United Kingdom but charted at #52 on the Mainstream Rock chart in the United States.
 This version was included on the 1990 Lennon compilation album Lennon.
-It was also released as a bonus track on the CD reissue of Milk and Honey.
+It was also released as a bonus track on the CD reissue of Milk and Honey in 2001.

 In 2007, the song was re-released as a UK-only 12" single on the Mynx record label where it was coupled with Elvis Costello's cover version of Yoko Ono's song "Walking on Thin Ice".

 Blaney criticized this version for using Lennon's harmony vocal as a lead vocal, which, according to Blaney "it is not."